 Years of Experience

-When it comes to location, the highest average paycheck ($92K per year) can be spotted in Decatur, Ill.; the company's headquarter city of Peoria, Ill. ($86K), Chicago, Ill. (around $85K), and Milwaukee, Wisc. (about $84K) are the next top-paying cities.
+When it comes to location, the highest average paycheck (approximately $94K per year) can be spotted in Decatur, Ill.; the company's headquarter city of Peoria, Ill. (about $89K), Joliet, Ill. (around $84K), and Milwaukee, Wisc. ($82K) are the next top-paying cities.
 Those interested in increasing earning potential should avoid the city of Aurora, Ill. — at $71K, salaries are some of the lowest-paid cities.
-The highest pay by state can be found in North Carolina, where the average Caterpillar, Inc. employee makes approximately $87K annually.
+The highest pay by state can be found in North Carolina, where salaries average out at $87K annually.

 Certifications and Degrees